MichaelGit202/441_Project/lab03/lab03.md

     One of my issues is that it starts the story off in the middle of something, not with a definitive start, more like if you flipped to a random page in a book.
 Introducing a intro prompt will be beneficial.

 ## attempt 5
 #### Intention
 >What is the improvement that you intend to make?

-  Added more clarity to the system prompt.
+  Added more clarity to the system prompt because its just putting whatever under each header.

 #### Action/Change
 >Why do you think this action/change will improve the agent?

     Im specifying like what it cant say now.
 It may NOT use any other headers and must stick to the framework im trying to get it to make.
-I added for each of the headers stuff like 'in the style of x' so that it may get the hint that it should be writing a story.
+I added In the specification for Scene headers  'in the style of steven king' so that it may get the hint that it should be writing a story.

 #### Result
 >What was the result?

     The model is inserting itself, and its trying to solve a system of equations?
 Its doing matrix solving or something.
 Why?
 Its also adding its own titles: "**WITING**", "**DIALOSONG**", ect.

 #### Reflection/Analysis of the result.
 >Why do you think it did or did not work?